charbelnehme/case-study/README.md

 ## How is the company funded?
 How much funding have they received? ##

-According to Crunchbase, Moula has raised a total of $50.9M in funding over 3 rounds from a total of 5 investors.
+According to Crunchbase, Moula has raised a total of $50.9M in funding over 3 rounds from the following investors -
-Acorn Capital
+* Acorn Capital
-Liberity Financial
+* Liberity Financial
-Escala Partners
+* Escala Partners
-NCN Investments
+* NCN Investments
-Liberty Financial Companies, Inc
+* Liberty Financial Companies, Inc

 Their latest funding was raised on December 9, 2019 from a Series D round.
 Acorn Capital and Liberty Financial are the most recent investors.